-- 1. Close all cylinders on side of manifold where bank regulator will be replaced. - 2.
-Vent pressure from bank that was shut off in Step 1 by pressing the bleed valve (Figures 19, 20). - 3.
+- 1. Close all cylinders on side of manifold where bank regulator will be repaired. - 2.
+Vent pressure from bank that was shut off in step 1 by pressing the bleed valve.
+See Figure 20 for location. - 3.
 Disconnect tubing from bank regulator by depressing ring on fitting. - 4.
 Using a 1" Wrench, loosen Bank Regulator Locknut. - 5.
-Using a 3⁄4" Wrench, turn the Bank Regulator Adjustment Screw counter-clockwise to release all spring tension.
-Remove Adjustment Screw/ Locknut and set aside in clean area.
+Using a 3/4" Wrench, turn the Bank Regulator Adjustment Screw counter-clockwise to release all spring tension.
+Remove Adjustment Screw/ Locknut and set aside in clean area. - 6.
+Using a 2" Socket, remove the Spring Chamber. - 7.
+Using a Screwdriver, insert into top of Spring Chamber past Adjustment Screw threads and push on the Spring Button to push out Piston Diaphragm, Spring and Spring Button.
+Set components aside in a clean area. - 8.
+Remove Pusher Post Button and set aside. - 9.
+Using a Plastic Pick, remove the Regulator/Body O-ring.
+Discard O-ring. - 10.
+Using a 7/8" Socket, remove the Seat Ring by turning counter-clockwise.